 A girl with a plan, she almost immediately started drawing and carefully cutting out dragons that she wanted to add to her book.
 Seeing that she was serious about wanting to make a book of her own I picked her up a blank lined journal on sale for $5 at Winners.
-Given that we already own enough coloured pencils, crayons and markers to outfit a medium sized classroom or two, spending $5 on that journal was the only money put out towards creating her book.
+Given that we already own enough coloured pencils, crayons and markers to outfit a medium sized classroom or two, spending $5 on that journal was the only money put out towards creating her book (If you want to grab a blank journal online, this one is relatively cheap and very cool looking).

 I opted for a lined journal, over a blank artist’s notebook, because I wanted to emphasise working on her writing skills.
 (Yep, I’m a tricky mom.
 Yes, I am.)
 Some pages she filled with writing, while on others she drew the background scenes for her dragons to fit into.
 The dragons themselves were drawn on art paper, carefully cut out, and then glued into her book.